Customer identity and access management is the solution your business needs if you’re currently struggling with controlling customer user IDs.

 - Centralizing Both Security and Compliance: Frameworks like GDPR or HIPAA call for extensive compliance demands tied to security, data management and logging, reporting and administrative policies.
 Customer IAM centralizes compliance configurations and security measures, making them easy to update across multiple devices without compromising security.

 Overall, because CIAM is a holistic approach to customer-facing IAM at scale, it can roll compliance and security up with customer experience and ease of use to help you provide customers with a frictionless experience.
-This means centralizing complex compliance frameworks like HIPAA, PCI DSS or FedRAMP.
+When looking for a CIAM, look for technology that centralizes complex compliance frameworks like HIPAA, PCI DSS or FedRAMP while easing use and providing regular and responsive customer support.

 BlockID: Revolutionizing Authentication With CIAM and IAM Modernization